-- Offer a high quality product or service.
-Low quality products and services are at the top of the list when it comes to chargeback reasons.
+- Offer a high-quality product or service.
+Low-quality products and services are at the top of the list when it comes to chargeback reasons.
 If your customers feel that they did not receive the product or service that they expected, they are likely to attempt to get a refund.
 Further down the road, if they can't get in touch with you, or if you refuse to provide a refund, they might request a chargeback.

 - Offer clear product details.
 Use clear and concise product descriptions together with screenshots or demos that your customers can watch to learn what to expect after purchasing the product/service.

 - Be transparent about your billing policy.
 Customize your statement information and inform your customers about the data they should see on their credit card statements upon purchase and/or billing.
-Keep in mind that they could receive their credit cart statements weeks after the initial purchase, depending on your billing cycles, so make sure to tell them where their money goes!
+Keep in mind that they could receive their credit card statements weeks after the initial purchase, depending on your billing cycles, so make sure to tell them where their money goes!

 - Provide flawless customer service.
 Make sure your customer service contact information is easily accessible on your website.
 Additionally, provide contact information in your order confirmation emails.
 Keep track of customer inquiries and communicate with them before purchase if they need extra information.
 You can greatly reduce the chance of chargebacks if your customers can easily get in touch with you and get the issue resolved.